-• Collection boxes: ECOBAT has released multiple collection box designs.
+Collection boxes: ECOBAT has released multiple collection box designs.
 A collection box for households, entitled 'Ecocheese', was launched in spring 2011.
-It comes in 4 different colours (pink, green, blue and aqua/teal) and challenging the 'one-organisation' clause on competition grounds.
-In August 2010 - after lengthy legal battles - the Supreme Administrative Court ended the dispute by finding procedural faults in the Ministry's organisation selection process.

-contains holes of different sizes for various batteries.
+It comes in 4 different colours (pink, green, blue and aqua/teal), 3 different sizes (small, medium and large) and contains holes of different sizes for various batteries.
 They can be ordered free of charge online and once full, pick-up can be requested.